Outcome Study

 • Caregivers

-• Teachers of inmate’s children
+• Teachers of incarcerated parents children

 • Official school, court, and Department of Corrections records